AndrewFoxUUID/JavaCity/README.md

 @version 0.2 (12/20/21)

 This simplified Java interpreter was built in pure Python using Pygame.
-In order to generate an application, run
+In order to generate an application, run<br>
-`python3 setup.py bdist_mac` for mac (you might then have a codesign error, you will need to run `codesign --remove-signature JavaCity.app/Contents/MacOS/lib/Python`. if you do not have codesign, you will need to download the xcode cli dev kit)
+`python3 setup.py bdist_mac` for mac (you might then have a codesign error, you will need to run `codesign --remove-signature JavaCity.app/Contents/MacOS/lib/Python`.
+If you do not have codesign, you will need to download the xcode cli dev kit)<br>
-`python3 setup.py bdist_msi` for windows
+`python3 setup.py bdist_msi` for windows.<br>
 to generate a simple executable for any platform, run `python3 setup.py build`.
 An executable will be in the generated directory that you can run directly. everything will be created in the "build/" directory